Sistercharlie: Background

 Sistercharlie is a bay mare with a white blaze and a long white sock on her left hind leg bred in Ireland by the French-based Ecurie des Monceaux.
 In October the yearling filly was put up for auction in the Aqrana sale at Deauville and was bought for €12,000 by the bloodstock agency NATAF Paul.
 She subsequently entered the ownership of White Birch Farm & Mme J Cygler and was sent into training in France with Henri-Alex Pantall.

 She was sired by Myboycharlie who won the Anglesey Stakes and the Prix Morny as a two-year-old in 2007.
 His other foal have included the Group 1 winning mares Euro Charline (Beverly D. Stakes) and Jameka (Caulfield Cup).
-Her dam, Starlet's Sister, showed little racing ability, failing to win in three starts in France.
-She was a great-granddaughter of Alea who produced Noalcoholic and was the female-line ancestor of the Preakness Stakes winner Red Bullet.
+Her dam, Starlet's Sister, showed little racing ability, failing to win in three starts in France, but went on to a top record as a broodmare, producing Prix de l'Arc de Triomphe winner Sottsass, Breeders' Cup Filly & Mare Turf runner-up My Sister Nat and Japan Cup runner-up Shin Emperor.
+Starlet's Sister was a great-granddaughter of Alea who produced Noalcoholic and was the female-line ancestor of the Preakness Stakes winner Red Bullet.